Clifton High School, Bristol: Facilities

-School facilities include a sports centre, swimming pool (opened in 1967), multimedia language centre, cooking room and several information technology rooms.
 The Great Hall was opened in 1889 and boarding facilities were made in 1896 until the 1990s.
+A school orchestra was formed in 1893.
+Current school facilities include a sports centre, swimming pool (opened in 1967), multimedia language centre, cooking room and several information technology rooms.
 The Rose Theatre was opened in 1967 along with the music and art department buildings, which then housed the sewing house and junior boarding house.

-The school owns the Coombe Dingle Sports Centre, in partnership with the University of Bristol, which has facilities including lacrosse, rugby and football pitches, and indoor and outdoor tennis courts.
-In 2022, Clifton High revamped a large number of facilities, including the dining hall and Arts department, as well as starting the construction of a new Sixth Form Centre.
-A school orchestra was made in 1893.
+The school co-owns the Coombe Dingle Sports Complex, in partnership with the University of Bristol, which has facilities including lacrosse, rugby and football pitches, and indoor and outdoor tennis courts.
+In 2022, Clifton High revamped a large number of facilities, including the dining hall and arts department.
+Construction of a new Sixth Form Centre finished in March 2023, and was named after former headmistress, Joyce Walters.
+The school also opened the Walters Bistro, a café serving students and teachers in the Sixth Form Centre.